raniamd-coder/raniamd-coder/README.md

 - 👋 Hi, I’m @raniamd-coder
-- 👀 I’m interested in IA
-- 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate with ME
+- 👀 I’m looking to collaborate with ME
-- 📫 How to reach me THE NEW FUTUR
+- 🌱 Reach me THE NEW FUTUR

 <!---
 raniamd-coder/raniamd-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.